A Community of Connection

-Dana is a social worker who is passionate about serving children and families, our community and enhancing social justice.
-Dana wants all in the Fellowship to feel a sense of belonging.
-He and his husband live in Appleton with their two dogs (Harlow & Alfie) and cat (Yikes!).
+I am a social worker who is passionate about serving children and families, our community and enhancing social justice.
+I wants all in the Fellowship to feel a sense of belonging.
+I live with my husband in Appleton with our two dogs (Harlow & Alfie) and cat (Yikes!).

 Debbie Wagner (she/her)

-Debbie has been a member of the fellowship since 2001.
-She lives with her spouse Veronica in Appleton.
-A retired social worker and therapist, Debbie has chosen to redirect her energies by offering a supportive presence to those in her faith community.
+I have been a member of the fellowship since 2001.
+I live with my spouse Veronica in Appleton.
+A retired social worker and therapist, I have chosen to redirect my energies by offering a supportive presence to those in my faith community.

 Chris Wales (she/her)